aratur/frontendmentor-payapi-multi-page-website/README.md

 # Frontend Mentor - PayAPI multi-page website solution

+The task involves creating a marketing website project that includes custom form validation.
+The project consists of four pages and primarily emphasizes the use of HTML and CSS skills, with some basic implementation of React components.

 This is a solution to the [PayAPI multi-page website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/payapi-multipage-website-FDLR1Y11e).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents